Skip to main content

 Is the 274-prospect threshold realistic for niche markets?

-For very narrow markets (fewer than 500 target companies), the 274 threshold can be hard to reach on a single configuration.
-In that case, group several similar configurations together to reach the threshold, or accept a wider margin of uncertainty.
-The key is not to draw definitive conclusions from too small a sample.
+For very narrow markets with fewer than 500 target companies, the 274-prospect threshold can be difficult to reach on a single configuration.
+In that case, group similar configurations together to hit the threshold, or accept a wider margin of uncertainty.
+Don’t draw firm conclusions from a sample that’s too small.

-For a deeper dive into the technical implementation of the Balance model, check out our advanced guide on Balance scoring via the Rodz API.
+For a closer look at the technical implementation, see the advanced guide on Balance scoring via the Rodz API.

 Share: